American Renaissance (magazine): Anti-Defamation League

 The American non-governmental organization Anti-Defamation League (ADL) describes American Renaissance as a "white supremacist journal".
 The ADL also writes: "Taylor eschews anti-Semitism.
-Seeing Jews as white, greatly influential and the 'conscience of society', Taylor rather seeks to partner with Jews who share his views on race and racial diversity" and "Jews have been speakers and/or participants at all eight American Renaissance conferences" although controversy followed accusations by David Duke, who was not a scheduled presenter, at the 2006 conference.
+Seeing Jews as white, greatly influential and the 'conscience of society', Taylor rather seeks to partner with Jews who share his views on race and racial diversity" and "Jews have been speakers or participants at all eight American Renaissance conferences" although controversy followed accusations by David Duke, who was not a scheduled presenter, at the 2006 conference.

 Conferences

 American Renaissance has held conferences since 1994.
 Anti-racist activists were sometimes successful in persuading private hotels to cancel their reservations with American Renaissance.
 In 2011, the publication planned to hold a three-day conference at a Sheraton Airport hotel in Charlotte, North Carolina.
 The hotel canceled the group's booking amid plans by anti-racism activists and the Jewish Defense Organization (JDO) to protest at the conference site.
 The mayor pro tem of the city also reportedly contacted the hotel.

-Since 2012, the American Renaissance has held its conference held at Montgomery Bell State Park Inn in Burns, Tennessee, a state-owned site.
+Since 2012, the American Renaissance has held its conference at Montgomery Bell State Park Inn in Burns, Tennessee, a state-owned site.
 Protests have often taken place outside the conference facilities.

+In 2017, Helmuth Nyborg spoke at an American Renaissance conference.